luker983/tokyowesterns-ctf-2020/tamarin/README.md

 }
 ```

-We know enough to turn this into an equation:
+This is enough information to turn `Func2()` into a readable equation:

 `Func2(coefficients, x, pos) = coefficients[pos] * x^pos + coefficients[pos-1] * x^pos-1 + ... coefficients[0] * x^0`